w3c/wot-cg/minutes-process.md

 ## Changing acronyms of people to their names

-When taking minutes, we generally use a shorter version for people's names, e.g. `fb: I think we should do this` when a participant named `Foo Bar` is speaking.
+When taking minutes, we generally use a shorter version for people's names, e.g., `fb: I think we should do this` when a participant named `Foo Bar` is speaking.
-When the minutes are published, it would look more professional to have full names, i.e. `Foo Bar: I think we should do this`.
+When the minutes are published, it would look more professional to have full names, e.g., `Foo Bar: I think we should do this`.
 Some common replacements we have seen so far (people who have joined more than 1 meeting and spoke):

 - ca: OR cris: -> Cristiano Aguzzi: